affinitydb/doc/terminology.md

 via a [loader](#loader) statement.

 ###Communication PIN
-Communication PINs are special PINs with dual personnality.
+Communication PINs are special PINs with dual personality.
 Their "RAW" form (i.e. their plain and simple set of [properties](#property) and [values](#value)), defines the configuration of the communication.
 In pathSQL, once a communication PIN is inserted, its configuration can be examined or modified by adding the `RAW` keyword to `SELECT` or `UPDATE`.
-The second personnality, seen via non-decorated `SELECT` or `UPDATE`, is the active communication channel itself.
+The second personality, seen via non-decorated `SELECT` or `UPDATE`, is the active communication channel itself.
 In that context, `SELECT` acts as a read, and `UPDATE` acts as a write.
-The [reference](./pathSQL reference.md#communication-pins) describes communication PINs in more detail.
+The [reference](./pathSQL reference [definition].md#communication-pins) describes communication PINs in more detail.

 #Related Concepts